Aretha Franklin: The Queen of Soul

 Relationships and Family

-Franklin also had deep friendships within the music industry, including with Stevie Wonder and Whitney Houston, her honorary niece.
-Her relationships with her siblings, particularly her sisters Erma and Carolyn, who were also musicians, were profound and influential in her life.
+She also had strong friendships in the music industry, including with Stevie Wonder and Whitney Houston.
+Her bond with her sisters, Erma and Carolyn, who were also musicians, was significant.

 Personal Challenges